-*** Another of Lander’s “lost” works, Evangeline, has been recovered and is now on view at the Peabody Essex Museum in her hometown of Salem, Massachusetts.
-After a century and a half of obscurity, Louisa’s star is on the rise!
+*** Another of Lander’s “lost” works, “Evangeline”, has been recovered and is now on view at the Peabody Essex Museum (PEM) in her hometown of Salem, Massachusetts.
+Diane was able to provide the PEM with information regarding the sculpture’s provenance.
+After a century and a half of obscurity, Lander’s star is on the rise!

 The Marble Muse was honored as a winner for the Jewish Ensemble Theatre’s 2019 JETFest and received a staged reading on Monday, June 24, as part of the theatre’s annual festival.
 The Marble Muse was previously named a winner for Capital Repertory Theatre’s NEXT ACT!
 New Play Summit 6 and forBoomerang Theatre Company’s First Flight Festival, and took third prize in the 84th Annual Writer’s Digest Writing Competition in the Stage Play Category.
 A semi-finalist for the Eugene O’Neill Theater Center’s National Playwrights Conference, The Marble Muse also earned third prize for the Henley Rose Playwright Competition for Women, with additional honors including: finalist, Theatricum Botanicum’s Seedlings Series; finalist, Echo Theatre’s Big Shout Out New Play Contest; and honorable mention, Ohio State University—Newark’s New Play Contest.